muSpectre/muGrid/_sources/Python.rst.txt

     a = displacement_field.array(muGrid.IterUnit.Pixel)

-Because those operations are used to frequently, there are shortcuts:
+Because those operations are used to frequently, there are shortcuts already introduced in the examples above:

 .. code-block:: Python